stac-utils/stac-server/README.md

 1. Wait for Elasticsearch to be available
 1. Delete all indices from Elasticsearch
-1. Add indices and test data to Elasticsearch
 1. Start an instance of the API.
 That API will be available at <http://localhost:3000/dev/>
 1. Wait for the API to be available
 1. Run the integration tests in `./tests/system/test_*.js`